 The house remained in the Milltown family until 1931.
 Bought by Captain Denis Daly, it was then sold in 1952 to British millionaires and art collectors Sir Alfred Beit and his wife.
 The Beits established the Alfred Beit Foundation in 1976 to preserve and open the house to the public.

 From medieval churches to 18th century mansions, picturesque county Wicklow has a lot of historical sites to explore.
 Often located just under an hour from Dublin, they are easy to get to and make for great day trips outside the capital.
-It would be a real pity to miss them.
-While you are there, don’t forget to check out the best hidden gems in Dublin and dive into the city’s heritage and culture.
+Or embark on a 3-day Wicklow road trip to visit them all with this epic itinerary through the “garden of Ireland”.

 Disclaimer: This post may contain affiliate links.
 If you click on a link, I earn a little money at no extra cost to you.